 The University of British Columbia welcomes Dr. Allison M. Macfarlane as the new Director of the School of Public Policy and Global Affairs (SPPGA) in the Faculty of Arts.
-Dr. Macfarlane will assume the role for a five-year term starting July 1st, 2020.
+Dr. Macfarlane has assumed the role for a five-year term starting July 1st, 2020.

 “We are fortunate to have recruited such a highly accomplished scholar who demonstrates excellence and impact in scholarship, deep engagement with policy-relevant research, and at the same time is equipped with the range of administrative experience and skills needed to lead a professional school and to build the School’s profile among a network of international policy schools.
 I very much look forward to working with Dr. Macfarlane as she undertakes leadership of SPPGA next summer,” said Dr. Gage Averill, Dean of the Faculty of Arts at UBC.